layer3switch/metrilyx-2.0/docs/QuickStart.rst

 	## Install everything from above and metrilyx.
 	curl -s http://metrilyx.github.io/bootstrap.sh  | bash -s -- install

-The above is a script that nicely wraps up the steps mentioned below.
+The above is a script that nicely wraps up all the steps mentioned below including dependencies.
+If you choose to manually perform the installation then follow the next steps or after successfully completion of the above script, continue on to the **Configuration** section.

 Nginx Installation
 ==================